Skip to content

 • You are being pressured by a deadline.
 Legitimate Gold IRA promotions do not expire in 48 hours.
 If a salesperson says you need to act immediately, that is a red flag, not a reason to hurry.

 • You do not fully understand the fees.
 If you cannot estimate your first-year and five-year cost, you are not ready.
-Use our fee guide first.
+Use our fee breakdown first.

 • You have not consulted a tax professional.
 If your rollover involves a Roth conversion, an inherited IRA, or any unusual account type, a tax professional can prevent expensive surprises.